CENTRAL EUROPE & GREECE

 1857

-The oldest luxury hotel in Warsaw, operating in one form or another since 1857.
-The building survived the wars, the Communists, and a lengthy restoration before reopening under Raffles in 2018 with interiors that respect the 19th-century bones while adding a contemporary polish.
-The Long Bar — a Raffles signature — and the Europejski Grill have quickly become fixtures of Warsaw's reinvigorated dining scene.
-106 rooms.
+The oldest luxury hotel in Warsaw, operating in one form or another since 1857, which in a city so comprehensively flattened and rebuilt across the twentieth century counts as something close to a miracle of continuity.
+The building survived the wars, endured the Communist era, and underwent a lengthy restoration before reopening under Raffles in 2018 with interiors that respect the nineteenth-century bones while adding a distinctly contemporary polish.
+The Long Bar, a Raffles signature transplanted from Singapore, and the Europejski Grill have quickly become fixtures of Warsaw's newly reinvigorated dining scene.
+106 rooms, and a hotel that feels less restored than reawakened.

 Zagreb